-When we research babies waking up and crying problem, we should differentiate them by months old first.
-In another words, 4 month and 7 month old babies might have the different reasons for waking and crying frequently at night.
+When we research babies waking up and crying problems, we should differentiate them by months old first.
+In another word, 4-month and 7-month-old babies might have different reasons for waking and crying frequently at night.

 0 – 6 Months Old Baby Sleeping

-For an infant of 0-6 months old, they have a small amount food in their stomach so have to feed them very often.
+Infants 0-6 months old have a small amount of food in their stomachs so have to feed them very often.
 Their sleep cycle is short and easy to wake up during the night.
 They rarely sleep more than 4 hours consecutively due to this short feeding circle.

-Therefore, there won’t be much difference between nighttime or daytime for less than 6 months old babies, e.g typically 4, 5, or 6 months old.
+Therefore, there won’t be much difference between nighttime and daytime for less than 6 months old babies, e.g typically 4, 5, or 6 months old.